Esi Awuah: Career

 In addition to her 32-year teaching career, Awuah has held several leadership positions at KNUST.
 She was head of the Department of Environmental and Technology at its Institute of Science and Technology for Africa from 2004 to 2006, head of the Civil Engineering department from 2006 to 2008, and dean of the Faculty of Civil and Geomagnetic Engineering from 2008 to 2010.
 In addition, she served on the College of Engineering Appointments and Promotions Committee, the College Infrastructural Committee, and the College of Engineering Library Committee.
 She was also a member of the Disciplinary Committee, and as a member of the Faculty of Social Science Board, is the lecturer in charge of Environmental Quality Engineering.

 She is an executive board member, representing the African region, of the Organization of Women in Science from the Developing World, and serves on several other local and international boards, including the World Water Supply and Sanitation Collaborative Council, the International Foundation for Science, SPLASH, the EU Body for Water Supply and Sanitation, Water Aid Ghana, and Zoom-lion Ghana Limited.

-In the late eighties and early nineties, Awuah devoted attention to addressing the issue of HIV/AIDS.
+In the late 1980s and early 1990s, Awuah devoted attention to addressing the issue of HIV/AIDS.
 She also led a team of Cornell University students to organize a workshop on hygiene education in Bimbilla.
 The group also purchased and installed water pumps in the community.

 Among her professional honors, Awuah received a UNESCO Mondialogo Award in 2007 for innovative research in engineering.
 She was also recognized in 2008 by the Ministry of Local Government and Rural Development in Ghana during the international year of sanitation.
 In 2011, she received the silver award for best research in the area of environment, water, and sanitation, during the first National Science Congress in Ghana.